Precise, super-resolving intensity measurement by quantum jump spectroscopy of a single neutral atom

 The method, illustrated in \autoref{fig:principle}, is a spectroscopic probe of the open $1\rightarrow 2'$ transition of the D\textsubscript{2} line, i.e. $5\mathrm{S}_{1/2} F=1\rightarrow 5\mathrm{P}_{3/2} F'=2$ (for brevity, we indicate the ground and excited hyperfine states of this transition with unprimed and primed symbols) that, rather than detecting fluorescence on this transition, detects the induced state change using quantum jump physics, previously studied with ions \cite{SchmidtS2005, MyersonPRL2008}, molecules \cite{BascheN1995}, cavity-bound photons \cite{GleyzesN2007} and quantum dots \cite{VamivakasN2010}.
 A weak probe beam, tuned near the $1\rightarrow 2'$ transition, can promote the atom to the $F=2$ ``bright'' ground state by a resonant Raman transition.
 From there, counter-propagating cooler beams drive resonance fluorescence on the closed $2\rightarrow 3'$ transition, Rayleigh scattering hundreds of photons on average before the atom spontaneously falls back to the $F=1$ ``dark'' ground state.
 The probe and cooler beams are on continuously, so the atom stochastically emits bursts of resonance fluorescence at an average rate set by the rate of $1\rightarrow 2'$ excitation.
 The probe detuning is scanned across the $1\rightarrow 2'$ line to reveal the ac Stark shifted spectrum of that transition.
 We refer to this method as \textit{quantum jump spectroscopy}.

 In this method, resonance fluorescence acts as a high-gain amplifier, scattering many cooler photons for each $1\rightarrow 2'\rightarrow 2$ Raman transition.
 The amplification gain depends on properties of the cooler light, magnetic fields, trap geometry, and detection efficiencies, all of which can be held constant as the probe frequency is scanned.
 In addition, the resonance fluorescence process returns the atom to the $F=1$ state with an internal- and center-of-mass state determined by the resonance fluorescence process, erasing any probe-induced heating or optical pumping.
-Finally, the $1\rightarrow 2'$ transition has a very small tensor susceptibility.
-Together, these features greatly simplify the interpretation of spectra, relative to earlier methods \cite{ShihPRA2013,KaufmanS2014,DeistPRL2022}.
+Finally, the $1\rightarrow 2'$ transition has a very small tensor susceptibility. \btext{Together, these features reduce systematic effects relative to earlier methods \cite{ShihPRA2013,KaufmanS2014,DeistPRL2022}, leading to an easier data interpretation with more precise results.}

-To demonstrate intensity measurement by quantum jump spectroscopy, we employ a Maltese cross single atom trap \cite{BrunoOE2019, BianchetORE2021}, in which a magneto-optical trap (MOT) with cooler light red-detuned by $4 \gammaNat = 2 \pi \times \SI{36}{\mega\hertz}$ from the unshifted $2\rightarrow 3'$ transition is used to load the FORT, and also provides cooler light for the quantum jump spectroscopy.
+To demonstrate intensity measurement by quantum jump spectroscopy, we employ a Maltese cross single atom trap \cite{BrunoOE2019, BianchetORE2021}, in which a magneto-optical trap (MOT) with cooler light red-detuned by $4 \gammaNat \approx 2 \pi \times \SI{36}{\mega\hertz}$ from the unshifted $2\rightarrow 3'$ transition is used to load the FORT, and also provides cooler light for the quantum jump spectroscopy.
 The MOT re-pumper is stabilized near the $1 \rightarrow 1'$ transition.